 Overnight Trips: we will provide breakfast and light lunch (see above).
 Evening meals can be enjoyed at a pub/restaurant close to where we moor, or alternatively we can eat dinner on the boat – we can arrange this prior to the commencement of your charter, and all we will ask is for you to cover the cost of additional food and share in the domestic duties.

 Sailing is an activity which requires you to have your wits about you, so drinking whilst underway is best avoided.
 A lunchtime beer or glass of wine is perfectly ok, and once we are safely moored up for the evening it is up to you.
 Please bring any alcohol or other special drinks along with you.

 Participation in Sailing Activities – Day Trips and Charters

 It’s entirely up to you, but you will get much more enjoyment out of your day if you are prepared to play a part in the running of the vessel – helming, sail trimming, mooring etc!

 Things You Will Need To Wear/Bring With You

-For day trips: Sun block, sun glasses, non-marking soft soled shoes or sailing boots/shoes, hat/cap, several layers of warm clothing.
-We have some wet weather gear on board (men’s M/L/XL sizes), or please bring your own.
+For day trips: Sun block, sun glasses, non-marking soft soled shoes or sailing boots/shoes, hat/cap, several layers of warm clothing, waterproofs.
+A water bottle (we will provide filtered water).
 Your preferred seasickness remedy (please discuss with your pharmacist or doctor).

-For overnight trips: All of the above plus a sleeping bag, pillow case, towel and toiletries (showers are available in most marinas).
+For overnight trips: All of the above plus a sleeping bag, under-sheet, pillow case, pillows, towel and toiletries (showers are available in most marinas).
+Change of clothes for going ashore.
 Passports and EU Health Insurance Card if appropriate.